Engineered Flooring Maintenance, Care and Cleaning

 What you DON’T use is as important as what you do use.

-- Avoid ammonia or vinegar as cleaners.
+- Avoid ammonia or other harsh detergents as cleaners.

 - NEVER use a steam cleaner on engineered wood floors because moisture can be forced down into the wood and cause damage.

 - Don’t use scouring pads or steel wool.